Snaacky/thewiki/docs/guides/playback.md

 For most users, this isn't an issue.
 Generally:
 - H.264 8-bit (AVC) works everywhere.
 - H.264 10-bit (AVC) works on some hardware. *Recommended to use a decent CPU.
-Additionally, hardware decoding support is suboptimal.*
+Hardware decoding support is suboptimal.*
 - H.265 8-bit/10-bit (HEVC) works with most modern hardware.

 Most TVs and boxes will display a list of supported codecs in their specifications.